 Install Cloud Management Gateway Connection Point

-To install cloud management gateway connection point role in SCCM
+To install cloud management gateway connection point role in SCCM:

-- In SCCM console, go to Administration > Site Configuration > Servers and Site System Roles.
+• In SCCM console, go to Administration > Site Configuration > Servers and Site System Roles.

 Check the box for Cloud Management gateway connection point.
 Click Next.

-On the completion page, click Close.
+On the Completion window, click Close.

-You must configure the management point and software update point site systems to accept SCCM cloud management gateway traffic.
+You must configure the management point and software update point site systems to accept cloud management gateway traffic.
 Do this procedure on the primary site, for all management points and software update points that service internet-based clients.

 Go Administration > Site Configuration > Servers and Site System Roles.
 Select the site server and in the bottom pane, right click Management point and click Properties.